 Day 11, Ziller Valley and the Krimml waterfalls

-Meeting up with our coach we enter the Hohe Tauern National Park and drive over the spectacular 1630 metre high, 12 km long Gerlos Pass.
-Stopping at Krimml we visit the Krimmler Wasserfälle (Waterfalls) – the highest in Austria – where we enjoy a walk along the valley pathway to a number of spectacular viewpoints.
+Meeting up with your coach we enter the Hohe Tauern National Park and drive over the spectacular 1630 metre high, 12 km long Gerlos Pass.
+Stopping at Krimml, visit the Krimmler Wasserfälle (Waterfalls) – the highest in Austria – where you enjoy a walk along the valley pathway to a number of spectacular viewpoints.
 (B, D)

 Day 12, Berchtesgaden, Eagle’s Nest and Salt Mines

-A fascinating day ahead as we visit Berchtesgaden and Hitler’s Eagles Nest.
-A local guide joins us as we take a breathtaking bus journey up the winding Kehlstein road and then, in Hitler’s personal luxurious brass elevator, we ascend inside the mountain for a guided tour of the Kehlsteinhaus.
+A fascinating day ahead as you visit Berchtesgaden and Hitler’s Eagles Nest.
+A local guide joins the group as you take a breathtaking bus journey up the winding Kehlstein road and then, in Hitler’s personal luxurious brass elevator, ascend inside the mountain for a guided tour of the Kehlsteinhaus.
 This alpine retreat is better known as Hitler’s Eagles Nest and the mountain views are spectacular.

 Lunchtime will be spent in the picturesque and historic town of Berchtesgaden.
-Later we visit the old Salt Mines near Berchtesgaden.
-After dressing up in a salt miner’s uniform, we enjoy a fun filled ride on a small train deep underground, take wooden slides (or steps) and then float on a barge across a crystal clear underground lake, beautifully illuminated by a light show.
-Next stop Salzburg, where we stay three nights.
+Later, visit the old Salt Mines near Berchtesgaden.
+After dressing up in a salt miner’s uniform, enjoy a fun filled ride on a small train deep underground, take wooden slides (or steps) and then float on a barge across a crystal clear underground lake, beautifully illuminated by a light show.
+Next stop Salzburg, where you stay three nights.
 (B, D)

 Hotel: Altstadthotel Stadtkrug

 Day 13, Salzburg